Money and duty free for Hungary

 • 800 cigarettes or 400 cigarillos or 200 cigars or 1kg of tobacco.

 • 90L of still wine (60L sparkling wine).

 • 10L of alcoholic beverages stronger than 22% or 20L of fortified or sparkling wine or other liqueurs up to 22%.

 Beware that each EU country has different rules for travellers under 17 years old.
 Please check before you travel.

 Hungary's duty-free allowance for travellers from non-EU countries:

-Meat or milk products and potted or rooted plants from outside the EU.
+Meat, fish or dairy products and potted or rooted plants from outside the EU.
 Pornography, drugs and unlicensed weapons.